HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 Build HandBrake.

     ./configure --cross=x86_64-w64-mingw32 --enable-qsv --launch-jobs=$(nproc) --launch

+    If you wish to use a higher quality AAC encoder, you can use the --enable-fdk-aac option.
+Please note that by doing so, HandBrake can NO LONGER BE DISTRIBUTED and can only be used for personal use.
+The FDK AAC encoder is not GPLv2 compatible.

 When complete, you will find `HandBrakeCLI.exe` in the `build` directory and `hb.dll` in `build/libhb`.